-Leslie Friedman was born in Providence, Rhode Island, USA, in 1981 and while she currently lives in Philadelphia, Pennsylvania, she considers Providence her home.
-During the summer of 2002, Leslie learned how to silk-screen at the basement printmaking workshop of the lauded arts non-profit, AS220.
+Leslie Friedman was born in Providence, Rhode Island, USA, in 1981 and while she currently lives in Baton Rouge, Louisiana, her roots as a Providence Printmaker continue in her sometime used nickname “LesliePVD.”
+During the summer of 2002, Leslie learned how to silkscreen in the basement printmaking workshop of the lauded arts non-profit, AS220.
+While a student and for a number of years afterward, Leslie made a number of gig posters, particularly for local bands like Zox, Holiday., and the Lingo.
 She received a BA in Political Science from Brown University in 2005 where she concentrated her studies in political theory and civil liberties.

 From 2005 to 2007, Leslie Friedman lived in Buenos Aires, Argentina, and built a printmaking studio in the historic neighborhood of San Telmo.
 She describes these years as fundamental to her maturation from poster maker to print artist.
 In the Fall of 2009, she began an MFA program in printmaking at the Tyler School of Art at Temple University in Philadelphia.